CodeWindProgram/Group-19/README.md

 *students progrees will be vissible in % format  and the same will be visible for faculty the students progress page will display when students /faculy click on  students progrees button  present on dashboard

-@praticksonawane  - praticksonawane@ternaengg.ac.in  I Created the student submission page which will be visble only to faculty
-*the student submission page consist of names of students and there status= submited/Not submited this will only display when faculty member logs on to the page
+@pratiksonawane  - pratiksonawane@ternaengg.ac.in  I Created the student submission page which will be visble only to faculty *the student submission page consist of names of students and there status= submited/Not submited this will only display when faculty member logs on to the page